Effective field theory interpretation of ATLAS measurements involving the Higgs boson, electroweak bosons and the top quark: Data and input measurements

 For the \WW\ measurement, the fiducial region is defined by the presence of exactly one electron and one muon of opposite charge with $m_{\ell\ell}>55\,\GeV$, and by vetoing events containing jets with $p^\text{jet}_\mathrm{T}>35\,\GeV$ in order to suppress top-quark backgrounds.
 For the \WZ\ measurement, the fiducial phase-space requires three charged leptons with the same-flavour opposite-sign lepton pair satisfying $66<m_{\ell\ell}<116\,\GeV$, and a minimum transverse mass\footnote{The transverse mass is defined as $m_T^W = \sqrt{ 2 \, \pT^\nu \cdot \pT^\ell \cdot \left[ 1 - \cos \Delta \phi (\ell, \nu) \right] },$ where $\Delta\phi(\ell, \nu)$ is the angle between the charged lepton and the neutrino in the transverse plane, and $ \pT^\ell$ and $ \pT^\nu$ are the transverse momenta of the charged lepton from the $W$ boson decay and of the neutrino, respectively.} of the $W$ boson of $m_\mathrm{T}^W>30\,\GeV$.
 For electroweak $Z$-boson production in association with two jets, the fiducial region targets a VBF topology with a dilepton pair consistent with a $Z$-boson decay and two jets with a large invariant mass, $m_{jj}>1000\,\GeV$, enhancing the purely electroweak contribution from the other sources of $Zjj$ production.

 For each of the three electroweak processes, a single differential distribution is used as input for the SMEFT interpretation.
 The differential cross-section as a function of the leading lepton $\pT^{\ell}$ and the transverse mass, $m_{\mathrm{T}}^{WZ}$, are employed for the \WW measurement and \WZ measurement, respectively.
-The differential cross-section as a function of the signed azimuthal angle between the two jets, $\Delta\phi_{jj}$, is employed for EW $Zjj$ production, as this variable is especially sensitive to SMEFT operators modifying triple gauge couplings.
+The differential cross-section as a function of the signed azimuthal angle between the two jets, $\Delta\phi_{jj}$\footnote{The signed azimuthal angle between the two jets is defined as $\Delta\phi_{jj} = \phi_{f} - \phi_{b}$, where the two highest transverse momentum jets are ordered by their rapidity $y$ such that $y_{f} > y_{b}$}, is employed for EW $Zjj$ production, as this variable is especially sensitive to SMEFT operators modifying triple gauge couplings.
 The measurements and key phase-space requirements are summarised in Table~\ref{tab:ew-measurements}.
 The unfolded fiducial cross-sections from these measurements are directly compared to particle-level SMEFT predictions, parameterised in each measurement bin as a function of the Wilson coefficients.